bala-srm/pandas-pretty-display-/README.md

 # Pandas Pretty Display

 A simple Python package to make your pandas DataFrames look beautiful in Jupyter notebooks with alternating colors and improved formatting.
+Now with support for styled markdown headers!

 ## Installation